Kiyoshi364/websemantica/docs/main.typ

 from atoms to strings.

-We will describe the interface proposal in three parts: resource and statement representation (@sec:interface-resource), graph construction (@sec:interface-graph-construction), and graph querying (@sec:interface-graph-query).
+We will describe the interface proposal in three parts: resource and triple representation (@sec:interface-resource), graph construction (@sec:interface-graph-construction), and graph querying (@sec:interface-graph-query).

-== Resource and Statement Representation <sec:interface-resource>
+== Resource and Triple Representation <sec:interface-resource>

 A resource in a RDF graph is either a IRI, a blank node or a literal.
 Thus, we represent a resource with one of the following functors: